presindent/coddit.nvim/README.md

           api_type = "openai",
         },
       },
-      selected_model = "gpt-4o",  -- set this to "sonnet" to use Claude Sonnet 3.5
+      selected_model = "sonnet",  -- set this to "gpt-4o" to use OpenAI's GPT-4O
       max_tokens = 1024,
       anthropic_version = "2023-06-01",
-      show_diff = true,  -- set this to false to skip diffview })
+      stream = true,  -- set this to false to disable streaming show_diff = true,  -- set this to false to skip diffview }) end,
-  end,